Here are some of the questions I am frequently asked about my workshops:

 - I haven't heard where the workshop is.
 When will I know?

 Most are in Balboa Park.
-I usually send out workshop meeting instructions a few days before the workshop.
-So, if you haven't heard from me and there are two days to the event, please contact me!
+I send out workshop meeting instructions when you register.
+So, if you haven't heard from me please check your spam email folder.
+If you can't find the email, please contact me!

 - Where are workshops held?